ajmalkoti/ajmalkoti.github.io/tutorials/git_setup_and_use.md

 # How to install the github on ubuntu
-This [tutorial](https://wiki.paparazziuav.org/wiki/Github_manual_for_Ubuntu) describes it well but there are a few gliches.
+The [wiki tutorial](https://wiki.paparazziuav.org/wiki/Github_manual_for_Ubuntu) describes it well but there are a few gliches.

 1. Open the terminal (or press Alt+Ctrl+T)
 2. Go to the .ssh folder ( $cd ~/.ssh)